CryptoUserGuide

 Yield Farming

 A process where users can earn rewards by providing liquidity to DeFi protocols, often involving complex strategies to maximize returns.
-Yield farming has been a key driver of growth in the DeFi ecosystem, but it also comes with risks such as impermanent loss and smart contract vulnerabilities.
+Yield farming has been a key driver of growth in the DeFi ecosystem, but comes with risks such as impermanent loss.

 Stablecoins